savethechildrenhackathon/LenRadCol/README.md

 # Limitations
 - The Newspaper library was not tested against other media, like pdfs or tweets, but it's assumed that it wouldn't work as well.
 - When checking for the governorate names, it requires that the name not be attached to any punctuation.
-This is a problem, since some Yemen governorates have apostrophes in the name (e.g. "Sana’a" couldn't be found in the article)
+This is a problem, since some Yemen governorates have apostrophes in the name (e.g. "Sana’a" couldn't be found in the article).
+There were also a lot of other problems related to punctuation
 - Gathers keywords that may or may not be relevant to infrastructure damage (e.g. listing "hospital" as infrastructure that is affected when it is not)

 # Possible Future Additions